snapsinazfs/snapsinazfs/README.md

 [![Latest 'build' Tag Status](https://github.com/snapsinazfs/snapsinazfs/actions/workflows/build-and-test-build-tag.yml/badge.svg)](https://github.com/snapsinazfs/snapsinazfs/actions/workflows/build-and-test-build-tag.yml)
 [![Latest 'release' Tag Status](https://github.com/snapsinazfs/snapsinazfs/actions/workflows/build-and-test-release-tag.yml/badge.svg)](https://github.com/snapsinazfs/snapsinazfs/actions/workflows/build-and-test-release-tag.yml)

- As of today (2023-07-03), SnapsInAZfs is capable of taking and pruning snapshots, using configuration stored in ZFS itself, via user properties, for everything except the timing and naming settings, which are still in configuration files, and provides a TUI for making configuration easy.
+ As of today (2023-07-05), SnapsInAZfs is capable of taking and pruning snapshots, using configuration stored in ZFS itself, via user properties, for everything except the timing and naming settings, which are still in configuration files, and provides a TUI for making configuration easy.

  SnapsInAZfs is also capable of running as a systemd service.
+A unit file and `make` recipe for installing and uninstalling the service are included.

- Version 1.0.0-Beta-2 has been tagged as a release on github, for testing.
+ Version 1.0.0-Beta-3 has been tagged as a release on github, for testing.
 This comes with what should be the obvious disclaimer that this is a beta-stage project and you should not trust important systems with it.\
  That said, I'm running it on my home lab as well as a non-critical production system at work, and it's behaving as expected for my use cases, so far.